 - Never visit untrusted web links because clicking on an unsafe link may direct you to an infected website.

-- Install a robust antivirus program like Comodo Free Antivirus because it easily detects malware such as Trojan horses.
+- Install a robust antivirus program like Comodo Antivirus because it easily detects malware such as Trojan horses.